 5 Reasons to Cook With Your Kids

-Here are five ways to enjoy cooking with your children in the kitchen while raising an adventurous eater along the way.
+Here are five ways to enjoy cooking with your children by your side and encourage adventurous eating:

-- Engage other senses.
 For a hesitant eater, tasting an unfamiliar food can sometimes be intimidating.
-You can help your child explore foods when cooking using other senses besides taste.
-This helps to build positive associations with food.
-Kneading dough, rinsing vegetables, and tearing lettuce all involve touching food and being comfortable with texture.
-The complex flavors we experience when eating food come from both taste sensations from the tongue AND smelling with the nose.
-While cooking with new ingredients, some children may feel too overwhelmed to taste.
-If this happens, you can try suggesting smelling a food first; this may provide a bridge to tasting in the future.
+You can help your child explore foods by using other senses besides taste.
+This helps build positive associations with food.
+Kneading dough, rinsing vegetables, and tearing lettuce all involve touching food and growing comfortable with their textures.
+The complex flavors we experience when we eat come from taste, textures, appearance, and smell.
+If your child is hesitant to taste a new ingredient, encourage them to touch and smell it first; this provides a bridge to future tasting!

-- Use cooking to raise smart kids.
-There are so many lessons that can be taught while cooking.
-Math concepts like counting, measurement, and fractions naturally unfold when navigating a recipe with kids.
-Explaining how food changes with temperature or how certain foods can help our body be healthy provide great lessons in science.
-While cooking with your child, practice new vocabulary as you describe how food looks, feels, and tastes.
-Following a recipe from start to finish helps build the skills for planning and completing projects.
+There are many lessons that can be taught while cooking.
+Math concepts like counting, measuring, and using fractions naturally unfold when navigating a recipe.
+Explaining how food changes temperature or interacts with our bodies are great lessons in science.
+While cooking, practice new vocabulary words as you describe the ingredients, and how they taste, feel, and look.
+Following a recipe from start to finish helps to build the skills for planning and completing other projects.

-- Make cooking part of the family culture.
-The family meal can start in the kitchen as you cook together.
+The family meal starts in the kitchen as you cook together.
 Family meal preparation is an opportunity to celebrate your cultural heritage by passing down recipes.
-Help your kids find new, seasonal recipes to add to your repertoire and family cookbook.
-Cooking together and prioritizing health over the convenience of processed food are great ways to lead by example and help your children buy into a culture of wellness.
-Building daily and seasonal traditions around cooking together helps strengthen your family’s commitment to a healthy lifestyle.
+Help your children find new, seasonal recipes they want to add to your family cookbook.
+Cooking together and prioritizing healthy eating over convenience is a great way to lead by example and encourage your child into a culture of wellness.
+Building these daily and seasonal traditions helps strengthen your entire family’s commitment to a healthy lifestyle.

-Over many years, cooking as a family will help develop a happy, adventurous eater with some pretty valuable life skills—and plenty of happy memories in the kitchen in your home.
-With enough practice, your child will someday be able to cook YOU a delicious meal!
+Over the years, cooking as a family will help to develop a happy, adventurous eater with some pretty valuable life skills – and plenty of happy memories in your home.
+With a bit of practice, one day your child will cook YOU a meal!